rodriggj/WebDevelopmentJosh/readme.md

 > Now that you have the `root` folder for our `repository` synced to our `Github` repository, we can now commit code. `Why do we do this?`
 >1. multiple people can work on the same code together.
 >2.
 Code gets re-written all the time, committing code lets you keep track of various versions
 >3.
-Repos allow team members to `peer review` code and help when needed
+Repos allow team members to `peer review` code and align it to problems they encounter (or lessons in your case)
 >4.
 When you finally have the code you want you can `merge` it into a consistent copy that all other variations can use

 > This section will tell what to do while reviewing a lesson, and how to submit your code for review, along with a way to version your code so you know what was rev 1, rev 2, etc. We will do this through a process called `branching`.